DatReki/DR.Networking/README.md

 {
     static void Main(string[] args)
     {
-        //Assign a global ratelimit time.
-When you make a request to the same URL twice the second time this ratelimit will be applied.
+        //Assign a global rate limit time.
+When you make a request to the same URL twice the second time this rate limit will be applied.
-        //Unless you manually specify a ratelimit for that page/domain in List<Configuration.SiteSpecific>.
+        //Unless you manually specify a rate limit for that page/domain in List<Configuration.SiteSpecific>.
         TimeSpan globalRateLimit = TimeSpan.FromSeconds(10);

-        //Create a list of page/domain specific ratelimits.
-Page specific ratelimits will be prioritized followed by domain specific ratelimits.
+        //Create a list of page/domain specific rate limits.
+Page specific rate limits will be prioritized followed by domain specific rate limits.
         //If you pass a url which isn't contained in either global rate limit will be used.
         List<Configuration.SiteSpecific> rateLimitings = new()
         {